solomon-lam/solomon-lam.github.io/_posts/2025-02-16-Winter-school-in-Rome.md

 Definition of completely positive, superoperator...

-Follow up check: Kac model, Gradient flow for Boltzmann-Kac equation, random walk on graph, qunantum binary collision model
+Follow up check: proof of convergence of equilibrium to Kac Boltzmann model, Gradient flow for Boltzmann-Kac equation, random walk on graph, qunantum binary collision model